PostHog/posthog.com/contents/blog/best-heap-alternatives.md

 ### Why do companies use Amplitude?

-1. **Reducing load on data teams:** Amplitude is designed to enable non-technical to self-serve analytics.
-Amplitude [cites](https://amplitude.com/case-studies/nbc) NBCUniversal as a company that's benefited from its data team spending less time responding to requests for analysis.
+1. **Reducing load on data teams:** Amplitude is designed to enable non-technical users to self-serve analytics.
+Amplitude cites NBCUniversal as a company that's benefited from its data team spending less time responding to requests for analysis.

-2. **Large-scale experimentation:** Unlike Mixpanel, Amplitude offers a built-in experimentation features.
+2. **Large-scale experimentation:** Unlike Mixpanel, Amplitude offers built-in experimentation features.
 This enables companies to run experiments on users using existing cohorts created in Amplitude.

 3. **Resolving data quality problems:** Companies that use Amplitude, particularly large ones, often migrate from outdated, self-built, tools that generate poor quality data.
-Amplitude helps them fix that and makes analytics more accessible.
+Amplitude helps them fix that while making analytics more accessible.

 > #### Bottom line
 > The case for Amplitude is very similar to the case for Mixpanel.
-It's a well-established Heap alternative, but falls short of a like-for-like replacement due to is lack of autocapture support.
+It's a well-established Heap alternative, but falls short of a like-for-like replacement due to is lack of autocapture and session replay.

 <br />